natlas/docs/content/en/docs/Contribution guidelines/_index.md

 GitHub workflow and you're happy to use the automated preview of your doc
 updates:

-1. Fork the [docs.natlas.io repo] on GitHub.
+1. Fork the [docs repo] on GitHub.
-1. Make any changes you'd like to propose.
+2. Make any changes you'd like to propose.
-1. Test locally using hugo to build the site.
+3. Test locally using hugo to build the site.
 A docker-compose file is provided so that you can simply `docker-compose up hugo` and visit `http://localhost:1313`.
-1. If it all looks good, go ahead and send a pull request (PR).
+4. If it all looks good, go ahead and send a pull request (PR).
-1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress and open it as a draft.
+5. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress and open it as a draft.
 1. Continue updating your doc and pushing your changes until you're happy with the content.